Nevenall/gulp-bookshelf/devlog.md

 If it is, we can skip the replacement and get the service-worker working.
 I wonder if browser-sync can pickup service worker updates?
 I guess yes if it's watching the dist folder.

+## 1.16.2020

+Yes, we can use a service worker to intercept requests to imports and resolve them ourselfs.
+That is amazing.